 A forum responding to racism and promoting community harmony at the local government level

-On 26 September, the City of Bendigo is hosting the 2019 VLGMIN forum at The Capital, a grand, National Trust-listed Victorian era building, 50 View Street, Bendigo 3550 between 9.00am and 4.00pm on Thursday 26 September 2019.
+On 26 September, the City of Bendigo hosted the 2019 VLGMIN forum at The Capital, a grand, National Trust-listed Victorian era building, in Bendigo.

 VLGMIN Welcoming Cities Project

 Funded by the Scanlon Foundation and auspiced by Welcome to Australia, this 2017-18 project supported the VLGMIN’s knowledge of and potential commitment to Welcoming Cities.
 The Welcoming Cities Project Officer also developed an Outline of Welcoming Cities and Intercultural Cities (PDF - 513KB) to offer VLGMIN members (and councils in general) information about both initiatives.

 The Victorian Local Government Multicultural Issues Network (VLGMIN) aims to improve the access of culturally and linguistically diverse Victorians to the social, economic and political life where they live, and to enhance the inclusiveness of local government services.
 To receive invitations to upcoming meetings and relevant updates visit http://eepurl.com/gGoTyX .

 Meetings to be held 1.00pm – 3.30pm Tuesdays at offices of the MAV, Level 11, 60 Collins St Melbourne.

 Local government staff only, no need to RSVP or give apologies.